ebajcar/web10199_worksheets/syst10199/noteworthy/how_evaluation_works.md

  - *Ability to Compile or Interpret without Errors:* The program should compile, or be interpreted, without any warnings or errors.
 Make sure you use the appropriate syntax when compiling/interpreting your program.
 The permissions on the script file should be set properly.
  - *Correct Results:* The program should be evaluated on whether it does exactly what the problem stipulates, not on efficiency or appropriateness of the code.
 Note that "exactly" implies that, if the desired output format has been specified explicitly, no deviation from that format is allowed.
 For example, if two numbers are to be printed on the same line, it would be an error if they are printed on two lines, no matter how certain you are that it would be better that way.
 Also consider:	(1) Does the program contain any logic errors? --infinite loops, mathematical errors,...
 (2) Is the output self-explanatory and well formatted?

 ---
+> *The materials provided in class and in SLATE are protected by copyright.
+They are intended for the personal, educational uses of students in this course and should not be shared externally or on websites such as Course Hero or OneClass.
+Unauthorized distribution may result in copyright infringement and violation of Sheridan policies.*
+>
- > SYST10199 Web Programming @ Sheridan College
+> **SYST10199 Web Programming @ Sheridan College**